-If you’re a permanent resident, your super will remain subject to the same rules.
-If you’re a temporary resident, you may be able to claim a departing Australia superannuation payment.
+If you’re a permanent Aussie resident, your super will remain subject to the same rules.
+If you’re a temporary resident, you can apply to have your super paid to you after you leave.

 What can I do with my super if I’m an Aussie citizen or permanent resident leaving the country?